LennyBo/solarenergypredict/README.md

-# Installation
+﻿# Installation

-## Createing a executable environment
+## creating an executable environment
-To install and run the probram, the first step is to get all the files downloaded so clone the repository.
+to install and run the program, the first step is to get all the files downloaded so clone the repository.

 1. Train a model to use
    * Run DeepLearning/DeepLSolar.py
    * This will create a tflite file in models/ which is the model that will be used.
-2. Create a secret.py file in the root directory
+2. Create a secret.py file in the root directory.
     * Add the following lines
 ```
 # Visualcrossing api key